Brillouin and Langevin functions

 The Brillouin and Langevin functions are a pair of special functions that appear when studying an idealized paramagnetic material in statistical mechanics.
 These functions are named after French physicists Paul Langevin and Léon Brillouin who contributed to the microscopic understanding of magnetic properties of matter.

+The Langevin function is derived using statistical mechanics, and describes how magnetic dipoles are aligned by an applied field.
+The Brillouin function was developed later to give an explanation that considers quantum physics.
+The Langevin function could then be a seen as a special case of the more general Brillouin function if the quantum number $J$ would be infinite ($J \to \infty$).

-Brillouin function
+Brillouin function for paramagnetism

-The Brillouin function is a special function defined by the following equation:
+The Brillouin function arises when studying magnetization of an ideal paramagnet.
+In particular, it describes the dependency of the magnetization $M$ on the applied magnetic field $B$, defined by the following equation: